ankitagrahari/smart-devops-assistant/README.md

   - Improved AI prompt that include retrieved context like `Given the following context from the codebase and this PR diff, summarize and suggest improvements`

+#### Issues faced in Phase 3
+- Embeddings models are not included in the free AI account, and not available with docker model run.
+- Used hugging face `hf.co/mixedbread-ai/mxbai-embed-large-v1` embedding model
+- Chroma DB doesn't have a proper client to see the documents inserted.
+If you are not having Intellij Ultimate edition, then it will be challenging to see the data added to the vector store.
+- Couple of APIs were included to fetch the data and delete the collection.
+- It is challenging to get models working with a free account.
+- Slack professional trial account is also completed. :)
+- Last but not the least -- The response from the AI, is not a proper json (missing ending braces), but logs show all suggestions.

 ### Phase 4:
 - Use multi agents for dedicated tasks